Vasundhra-Gupta/Vasundhra-Gupta/README.md

 # Greetings !
 I'm Vasundhra Gupta

 🌟 **About Me**
-- 💻 CSE student at UIET, Panjab University, Chandigarh
+- 💻 2nd Year CSE student at UIET, Panjab University, Chandigarh
 - 🌱 Currently learning **Analysis and Design of Algorithms(ADA)** and **Operating Systems (OS)**
 - 💡 Passionate about **Web development** and solving challenging problems
 - 🎯 My goal is to become proficient in **my skills**.